mattkatz/cc-pypa-poetry-mkdocs/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ### Fix Bugs

-Look through the GitHub issues for bugs.
+Look through the {{ cookiecutter.repo_type | capitalize }} issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitHub issues for features.
+Look through the {{ cookiecutter.repo_type | capitalize }} issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation